jpwhiting/picotts/Readme.md

 # Pico TTS

-Text to speech voice sinthesizer from SVox, included in Android AOSP.
+Text to speech voice synthesizer from SVox, included in Android AOSP.

 ## Build and install in Linux